Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

-When circular-arc graphs are discussed in this paper, the argumentation is based on their clique-cycles.
-Note that a clique-cycle can be easily deduced from an arc model of a circular-arc graph.

 Consider the arc model of a circular-arc graph and two intersecting arcs $v,w$.
-There are two kinds in which $v$ and $w$ can intersect. \begin{inparaenum}[(i)] \item The intersection of $v$ and $w$ constitutes another arc.
-This is the case if arc $v$ is included in $w$ or vice versa, if they are congruent, or if exactly one endpoint of $v$ lies in $w$ and vice versa. \item The intersection of $v$ and $w$ constitutes two arcs (the corresponding vertices will be defined as counter vertices in the subsequent definition).
-The latter applies if $v$ covers one part of the circle and $w$ the other part and both endpoints of $v$ lie in $w$ and vice versa. \end{inparaenum} Although the arcs cover very different areas of the circle, it is impossible to say which of the two arcs \q{reaches further to the left or right}, when the point of view is the middle of the circle.
-This problem is addressed in the next two definitions.
+The arcs $v$ and $w$ can intersect in the following two ways: \begin{inparaenum} \item The intersection of $v$ and $w$ constitutes another arc. \begin{inparaenum} This is the case, \item if $v$ is included in $w$ or vice versa, \item if $v$ and $w$ are congruent, i.e., cover the exact same part of the cycle, or \item if exactly one endpoint of $v$ lies in $w$ and vice versa. \end{inparaenum} \item The intersection of $v$ and $w$ constitutes two arcs (the corresponding vertices will be defined as counter vertices in the subsequent definition).
+This is the case, if $v$ and $w$ jointly cover the circle and meet at both ends. \end{inparaenum}